See What Makes Mount Konocti Legendary

 A 4,300-Foot Majestic Backdrop to Lake County

-The magical Mount Konocti in Lake County, California, is the youngest mountain in the California Coast Range, but it has a few unexplained phenomena up its sleeve.
+Mount Konocti in Lake County, California, is a mystical mountain in the California Coast Range with a few unexplained phenomena up its sleeve.
 Located to the north of Napa and Sonoma in unspoiled Lake County, Mount Konocti is a domineering 4,300-foot volcano that provides an astonishing and scenic backdrop to Lake County’s hot springs, resorts and vineyards.
 Mount Konocti hasn’t erupted in about 10,000 years, but its wildlife, culture and sense of mystery are anything but dormant.

 Mount Konocti affords sprawling, panoramic mountain views like nothing you’ve ever seen.
 You can sit and watch the astonishing sight of clouds forming within the Mount Konocti microclimate below.
 You can see maul oaks that are more than 500 years old.
 From the top of the Wright Peak Summit Trail, you can see almost all 70 square miles of the massive Clear Lake.
 On some days, you can see well into the Sacramento Valley some 50 miles away.